I check about 30 tech news sources every morning.

 You came here to cut through the noise.

-I’ve shown you how to build a system that delivers the tech news you actually need.
-No more drowning in generic headlines that waste your time.
+I’ve shown you how to build a system that delivers the tech news you actually need, no more drowning in generic headlines.
+That’s it.
+You get what matters.

 The real problem isn’t finding information.
 It’s filtering it.